firebase/genkit/docs/rag.md

 });
 ```

-You can then create retriever and indexer references like so
+You can then create retriever and indexer references like so:

 ```js
 import { chromaIndexerRef, chromaRetrieverRef } from '@genkit-ai/plugin-chroma';